-After the whole border situation entering in Cambodia, we arrived to Siem Reap hesitant about the days to come.
-Read the whole scoop here.
+After the whole border situation entering in Cambodia, we arrived in Siem Reap hesitant about the days to come.
+Read the whole story on the post: Crossing Cambodian Borders – The Poipet scoop.

 The Siem Reap river divides the city in two, nearby in the Royal Gardens, you can rest and escape from the afternoon heat under the old trees.
 Locals come here to relax on the benches, socialize and play jianzi.

-The sun light has a magical deep orange hue and the city seems to be calmer around here — there’s not many people in sight, only a few local passerbyers and businesses seem to be slow.
-Most tourists are hiding from the heat in their hotels rooms or visiting the Angkor temples.
+The sun light has a magical deep orange hue and the city seems to be calmer around here — there aren’t many people in sight, only a few local passerbyers and businesses seem to be slow.
+Most tourists are hiding from the heat in their hotel rooms or visiting the Angkor temples.

 Breathe in, breathe out